Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Oscillation versus monotonic decay

 \textbf{Step 2.--} We linearize Eq.~\eqref{eq:SD_GK_Keldysh} around the equilibrium solution in the long-time limit after the quantum thermalization.
 We expand $G^{a}(t_1,t_2)=G^{a,\beta_f}(t_{12})+\delta G^{a}(t_1,t_2)$, where $G^{a,\beta_f}(t)$ is the equilibrium Green's function on the final state.
-Leaving details into the supplementary material \cite{supp}, the off-diagonal element of \eqref{eq:SD_GK_Keldysh} reads
+Leaving the details in the appendix.~\ref{suppsec:selfenergy}, the off-diagonal element of \eqref{eq:SD_GK_Keldysh} reads